How Many Valence Electrons Does Tellurium Have

 • Tip: Connect the number of valence electrons to an element's chemical properties.

 • Explanation: The number of valence electrons directly influences an element's reactivity and the types of compounds it forms.
-For example, elements with few valence electrons (like alkali metals) tend to lose electrons to form positive ions, while elements with nearly full valence shells (like halogens) tend to gain electrons to form negative ions.
+To give you an idea, elements with few valence electrons (like alkali metals) tend to lose electrons to form positive ions, while elements with nearly full valence shells (like halogens) tend to gain electrons to form negative ions.
 Elements with intermediate numbers of valence electrons often form covalent bonds.

 6. Explore Real-World Applications: